Convention on Biological Diversity (CBD)

 The UK ratified the CBD in June 1994.
-Within the UK, delivery of the CBD and the Strategic Plan for Biodiversity 2011-2020 is now guided by the UK Post-2010 Biodiversity Framework.
-This framework is overseen by the Environment Departments of all four governments in the UK working together through the Four Countries Biodiversity Group.
+Within the UK, delivery of the CBD and the Strategic Plan for Biodiversity 2011-2020 is guided by the UK Post-2010 Biodiversity Framework.
+This framework is overseen by the Environment Departments of all four governments in the UK working together through the Four Countries' Biodiversity Group.
 The framework demonstrates how the work of the four countries and the UK contributes to achieving the ‘Aichi targets’, and identifies the activities required to complement the individual country biodiversity strategies.

 The framework supersedes earlier approaches under the UK Biodiversity Action Plan (1992–2012).
 Information on the history of the UK Biodiversity Action Plan can be found here.

 Since 1994, JNCC has provided technical and scientific support to Defra on issues relating to the CBD, including prominent roles in National Reporting, the Global Plant Conservation Strategy, the Ecosystem Approach, the Global Taxonomy Initiative and JNCC hosts the UK Clearing House Mechanism for biodiversity.